enova1/MembersFirst/README.md

 - Assumption: Without proper authentication, the Salesforce URL will not respond successfully.

 ## Changes
-Initially converted the project to **.NET 8**, but rolled back.
-The 404 is from the Salesforce URL, not the .NET version.
+The 404 response from the data.com URL appears valid, so assumptions were made based on the DTO's.
 Updated the original **.NET 6** code for clarity and efficiency with the following improvements:

 1. Fixed async calls.